 Having a powerful planning tool at your disposal is key to making this a success.

 All over the internet, there are project management tools available to business owners.
 In a company, there are several things going on and proper planning can go out the window.
 The best way to prevent any important tasks falling by the wayside is to have good plans prepared.
 Here are the top 10 planning tools for managers that includes features and prices.

 1. Toggl Plan

 Toggl Plan is a planning tool best known for its beautiful design and easy-to-use interface.
 Both managers and team members will love that Toggl Plan makes it easy to see the team’s schedule at a glance.
 Toggl Plan is designed to help you both plan ahead and track your progress with features that include a project view, project timelines, and optional checklists for each task.
 Their innovative software also supports numerous third-party applications, which can be integrated with the program.

-Toggl Plan is a powerful tool that is free for up to 5 team members.
-Premium plans start at $8/month per user.
+Toggl Plan is a powerful tool that is free for solo users.
+Team plans start at $8/month per user.

 2. An Affinity Diagram